-For many outdoor lovers, the coldest part of the year is also the best.
-Around Thanksgiving, ski resorts across North America begin their winter season, which lasts until March or April.
+For outdoor winter activity lovers, the coldest part of the year is also the best.
+Around Thanksgiving, ski resorts across North America open their winter season, which typically lasts well into the spring.

 Buying a ski pass maximizes your fun on the slopes without making your bank account shiver.
-Ski passes grant you access to multiple ski resorts for a one-time charge of approximately $700 to $1,000.
-If fully utilized, they save you money by letting you ski multiple locations without having to pay separate lift ticket fees at each.
+They grant you access to multiple ski resorts for a one-time charge of approximately $700 to $1,000.
+If fully utilized, they save you money by letting you ski numerous locations without having to pay separate lift ticket fees at each.

-Additionally, some ski passes are international, enabling you to visit resorts in other countries, like Canada or Japan.
-They also offer perks like merchandise deals, lodging discounts, and buddy passes, which allow your friends or family to purchase lift tickets at a reduced cost.
+Additionally, some passes include international ski resorts, enabling you to explore global skiing in countries like Canada or Japan.
+Many also offer perks like merchandise discounts, lodging deals, and buddy passes, which allow your friends or family to purchase lift tickets at a reduced cost.

 There are many different ski passes on the market, each providing access to a group of resorts and a range of benefits.
 Regardless of your location, travel plans, or budget, there’s a ski pass tailored to your needs.